Kindness Activities for Kids to Help Reduce Bullying in Schools

 The Important Role Parents Play

 Without a doubt, children learn by example.
-They see how adults (parents, teachers, coaches, and the broader community) model kindness and empathy through their daily interactions with others.
-Never underestimate what you do or say in a situation, because if your children are with you, they are watching and learning from you!
+They see how adults—parents, teachers, coaches, and the broader community—model kindness and empathy through their everyday interactions.

 Kindness Activity Pages

-If you would like to encourage your little girl to practise kindness, I have the perfect fun worksheets for her!
+If you would like to encourage your little girl to practise kindness, I’ve created some fun and meaningful worksheets to help her build:

 For more girl mum topics, tips, and free resources, don’t forget to subscribe to Little Girl Shining.
 You’ll be joining a group of mums with one special thing in common… we all have little girls! x